 The ON Setting

 The ON function tells the system to keep the fan running continuously, even after the designated temperature has been reached.
 The advantage is more even air distribution.
 The disadvantages include more wear on the equipment, higher cost of continual operation, and the fact that the filters can clog faster.
 Also, fans running by themselves can sometimes send cold air into rooms in winter and hot air into rooms in summer.

 To save on energy costs, the AUTO function should be selected.
 Once the equipment cools or heats to the requested temperature, the AUTO function then turns the fan off along with the rest of the system.
 The advantage is that the system will use less energy.
 Your utility bills will remain at a consistent level.
 The disadvantage is the possibility of cold or hot spots because the air isn’t constantly moving.

 Using The Fan Alone

 When the outdoor temperature is pleasant and all you need is air circulation, you can use the fan by itself.
 Turn the heating/cooling mode to OFF and the fan to ON.
 Using this setting may require opening windows to get the air circulation you want.

-Air Express Air Conditioning & Heating has qualified technicians available to assist you with temperature control issues in Richmond.
+Air Express has qualified technicians available to assist you with temperature control issues in Richmond.
 Let us know if you require a thermostat repair or replacement for your home.
-The safety and comfort of our customers are important to us, and our company is accredited by the BBB with an A+ rating.
+The safety and comfort of our customers are important to us.
 Locals turn to us for repair, installation, and maintenance of their heating and cooling systems.
 You can also rely on us for indoor air quality testing and home performance audits.
 Besides that, we can handle a complete range of electrical and plumbing services.
 Call us today to learn more about all we offer.